 The following table illustrates how varying inputs affect power calculations, offering a practical view of input-output relationships.

-Patterns reveal that increased flow rates and pressure differentials correlate with higher power requirements.
+Patterns reveal that higher flow rates and larger pressure ratios correlate with higher power requirements.
 Maintaining optimal efficiency is crucial for minimizing power consumption.

 Glossary of Terms Related to Centrifugal Compressor Power